Braslava/travel-planner/readme.md

-# News Sentiment Analysis with MeaningCloud

-**A web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.**
+# Travel Planner

+**A web tool that allows adding travel plans and displays weather information in the destination.**

-This is a single-page web application which uses [MeaningCloud](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc) sentiment analysis API to perform qualitative assesment of a user's entered news item.
+This is a single-page web application which pulls data from 3 APIs - Geonames, Weatherbit, and Pixabay.

 This project demonstrates the following front end web development skills:

+-   HTML, CSS and SASS
 -   Setting up Webpack
--   Sass styles
 -   Webpack Loaders and Plugins
 -   Creating layouts and page design
 -   Service workers